Magic carpet: In literature

-Solomon's carpet was reportedly made of green silk with a golden weft, 60 mi long and 60 mi wide: "when Solomon sat upon the carpet he was caught up by the wind, and sailed through the air so quickly that he breakfasted at Damascus and supped in Media."
-The wind followed Solomon's commands, and ensured the carpet would go to the proper destination; when Solomon was proud, for his greatness and many accomplishments, the carpet gave a shake and 40,000 fell to their deaths.
-The carpet was shielded from the sun by a canopy of birds.
-In Shaikh Muhammad ibn Yahya al-Tadifi al-Hanbali's book of wonders, Qala'id-al-Jawahir ("Necklaces of Gems"), Shaikh Abdul-Qadir Gilani walks on the water of the River Tigris, then an enormous prayer rug (sajjada) appears in the sky above, "as if it were the flying carpet of Solomon [bisat Sulaiman]".
+Solomon's carpet was reportedly made of green silk with a golden weft, 60 mi long and 60 mi wide: "When Solomon sat upon the carpet he was caught up by the wind, and sailed through the air so quickly that he breakfasted at Damascus and supped in Media.
+The wind followed Solomon's commands, and ensured the carpet would go to the proper destination; when Solomon was proud, of his greatness and many accomplishments, the carpet gave a shake and 40,000 fell to their deaths.
+The carpet was shielded from the sun by a canopy of birds."

+In Shaikh Muhammad ibn Yahya al-Tadifi al-Hanbali's book of wonders, Qala'id-al-Jawahir ("Necklaces of Gems"), Shaikh Abdul Qadir Gilani walks on the water of the river Tigris, then an enormous prayer rug (sajjada) appears in the sky above, "as if it were the flying carpet of Solomon [bisat Sulaiman]".

 In Russian folk tales, Baba Yaga can supply Ivan the Fool with a flying carpet or some other magical gifts (e.g. a ball that rolls in front of the hero showing him the way, or a towel that can turn into a bridge).
 Such gifts help the hero to find his way "beyond thrice-nine lands, in the thrice-ten kingdom".
 Russian painter Viktor Vasnetsov illustrated the tales featuring a flying carpet on two occasions.

 In Mark Twain's "Captain Stormfield's Visit to Heaven", magic wishing carpets are used to instantaneously travel throughout Heaven.

 Poul Anderson's Operation Chaos features a world making extensive use of magic in daily life, and among other things having flying carpets as a common, non-polluting means of transportation - in fierce competition with the also available flying brooms.
 Travelers need not sit on the bare carpet itself, as the carpet serves as the platform for a comfortable cabin.

 Magic carpets have also been featured in modern literature, movies, and video games, and not always in a classic context.

-In "traditional Chinese fantasy literature" from the late Qing dynasty and before, sentient flying carpets were thought to be "magical monsters" in the same category as lung, qilin, or clouds for heroes to traverse distances with.
+In "traditional Chinese fantasy literature" from the late Qing dynasty and before, sentient flying carpets were thought to be "magical monsters" in the same category as the long, qilin, or clouds for heroes to traverse distances with.